 Life Events - Baptisms

-Congratulations if you have just had a new baby and are thinking about having him or her baptised.
+Congratulations if you have just had a new baby and are thinking about a Christening.
 Each child is a special gift from God and we are always delighted to celebrate this with you.

 We welcome parents to come and talk to us about baptism.
-If you are thinking about taking this step you will need to contact our Parish Administrator who will be able to arrange the date, time and location for the service with you.
+If you are thinking about taking this step please contact the Team Parish Office (please see the link near the top of the page).

-Meanwhile, if you would like to find out more about baptism and what it means, you can go to the Church of England website where further information, including interviews with parents, is available or you can contact a member of the clergy.
+Iif you would like to find out more about baptism and what it means, visit the Church of England website https://www.churchofengland.org/life-events/christenings

 See below for answers to some frequently asked questions.